josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚖️_power_play_and_containment.md

 This entire process does mean you create an extremely obvious set of populations to monitor as a source of malicious intent to the state; your high-friction individuals to neutralise are extremely easy to profile and then, from that data, catch any others.

+Our predilicions and absurdities are so often thought hidden by ourselves and yet so obvious to others; whilst we swear we never discuss sex as a rule, anyone outside can see we frequently count as heroes men who rather enjoyed having the absolute shit kicked out of them as intimacy, and rather openly so.

+We are all far more obvious than we like to think we are.

 ---

 ## 🌌 Constellations